| | |

 he says burns very hot and produces very little ash.
 He said he uses five materials

 in making a sword.
 He quenches in motor oil.
+Because he

 works alone, he can only work on a maximum of three swords at a time and it takes about 15 days.
 Lee Sang Seon sells swords only upon request.
 He makes swords

 for specific customers and no swords are exactly the same.
+He received

 his license from the Korean government to make swords in 1989.
 Lee Sang Seon